 #8.
 Something to heal the brokenhearted like On the Threshold of Hope – Diane Langberg

-Marriages thrive when a spouse’s sin or heartbreak is addressed and healed.
-Too often, significant heartaches go unaddressed until they devastate a marriage.
+Marriages thrive when a spouse’s red-flag-issue is addressed and healed.
+Too often, significant character issues, past difficulties, or personal heartaches go unaddressed until they devastate a marriage.
 We highly recommend asking God to heal your marriage sooner than later.
 You’ll never regret it.

 Unaddressed struggles like previous relationships, affairs, abortion, drug-abuse, alcoholism, and sexual abuse can wreak havoc on a marriage.
 God is powerful and good; nothing is beyond His ability to redeem.

-Regarding sexual abuse, which affects at least 25% of women and men, I highly recommend Diane Langberg’s writing.
+Regarding sexual abuse, which affects at least 25% of women and men, I highly recommend Diane Langberg’s writing as a place to start.
 “On the Threshold of Hope offers hope and healing to men and women who have been traumatized by sexual abuse.
 Dr. Langberg’s insights and the quotations from many survivors assure readers that they are not alone and that Christ, the Redeemer, can heal their deep wounds.
 Through stories, Scripture, questions, and encouragement, Dr. Langberg walks with survivors on the road to healing through Christ’s love and power.”

 Lost Cities is a fun, 2-person card game, The Chronicles of Narnia is a great read-aloud, and The Music Team is the way Ryan and I serve together at church.
 These are just a few examples of things that Ryan and I have enjoyed together and that have – in small but sweet ways – made our marriage better.